 Everyone (students, faculty, and interviewers) were EXTREMELY helpful and friendly!
 The surrounding area is nice and has TONS of stuff to do.
 The Tenant Union did a presentation and gave us a list of area landlords that allowed pets and also a list of the number of complaints each area landlord had against them.
 That's all good info to have!

-Applicants commonly expressed negative feedback about disinterested interviewers, short interview duration, lack of organization in the interview day schedule, insufficient information provided, disorganized tours, and old facilities.
-Suggestions included improving interviewer engagement, increasing interview duration, enhancing organization on interview days, providing more comprehensive information, improving tour quality, and updating facilities.
+Applicants commonly expressed negative feedback regarding disinterested interviewers, short interview durations limiting self-expression, lack of organization in the interview day schedule, insufficient information provided about opportunities, outdated facilities, and unhelpful or disinterested current students during the tours.
+Suggestions included improving interviewer engagement, extending interview durations, enhancing organization of the interview day, updating facilities, and ensuring current students are more informative and engaged during tours.

 One on the interviewers was slouched back in her chair and seemed completely disinterested/annoyed with me before i even started talking.
 And then when I was speaking she was just looking off and not paying attention.